stilt0n/monkey-interpreter-go/README.md

 - It's the first one I hear about that addresses my use case
 - I've been learning Go for fun anyway
 - Go seems like a better good language choice for my intended application because of its performance

+## Extra features

+I may not many features beyond what was in the book, but the ones I did are listed here:

+- Comments.
+Can use `#` character for single line comments.